nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 Given below are the instructions for manual testing of KaChinnnng.

 ### Launching and exiting the application
-1. lauching the application
+1. launching the application
    1. download the jar file from the release page.
    2. open a terminal and navigate to the directory where the jar file is located.
-   3. run the command `java -jar KaChinnnng.jar`
+   3. run the command `java -jar tp.jar`
 2. exiting the application
    1. type `exit` in the command box and press enter.
    2. the application will exit.

 ### Adding an income/expense
-1. adding an income/expense
+adding an income/expense
 1. Test case:
-   - To add an income: `add income /de <description> /date <DD/MM/YYYY> /amt <amount>`
+   - To add an income: `add income /de salary /date 31/10/2023 /amt 5000.00`
    - To add an expense: `add expense /cat food /type lunch /de sushi /date 31/10/2023 /amt 20.00`
-   - /type for expense includes (`UNDEFINED`, `BREAKFAST`, `LUNCH`, `DINNER`) for the `food` category, (`TRAIN`, `BUS`, `TAXI`, `FUEL`, `UNDEFINED`) for the `TRANSPORT` category and (`UNDEFINED`,  `WATER`, `ELECTRICITY`, `GAS`) for the `UTILITIES` category.
+   - `/type` for expense includes (`OTHER`, `BREAKFAST`, `LUNCH`, `DINNER`) for the `food` category, (`TRAIN`, `BUS`, `TAXI`, `FUEL`, `OTHER`) for the `TRANSPORT` category and (`OTHER`,  `WATER`, `ELECTRICITY`, `GAS`) for the `UTILITIES` category.
    - Expected outcome: the income/expense will be added to the list and the balance will be updated accordingly and the user will be notified.

 2. Test case:
    - income: `add income /de salary`
    - expense: `add expense /cat food /type lunnch`
    - Expected outcome: the income/expense will not be added to the list and the user will be notified with an error message.

 3. Test case:
    - Other invalid test cases includes:
-   - income: `add income /de salary /date 31/11/2023 /amt 5000.00` where the date is in the future.
+   - income: `add income /de salary /date 31/11/2024 /amt 5000.00` where the date is in the future.
    - income: `add income /de salary /date 31-10-2023 /amt 5000.00` where the date is in the wrong format.
    - income: `add income /de salary /date 31/10/2023 /amt -5000.00` where the amount is negative.
    - expense: `add expense /cat food /type lunch /de lunch  /amt 5000.00` where there is missing fields

+### updating exchange rate
+updating exchange rate
+To check the supported currencies, type `list currencies`
+1. Test case:
+   - To update exchange rate: `update exchange rate USD 0.8`
+   - Expected outcome: the exchange rate will be updated and the user will be notified.

+### Listing all incomes/expenses
+pre-requisite: list should already contain income/expense.
+1. Test case: If there is no income/expense
+   - For income: `list incomes`
+   - For expense: `list expenses`
+   - Expected outcome: no income/expense should be listed.
+2. Test case: If there is income/expense
+    - For income: `list incomes`
+    - For expense: `list expenses`
+    - Expected outcome: all income/expense should be listed.
+3. Test case: to list both income and expense
+    - `list`
+    - Expected outcome: all income/expense should be listed.

 ### Deleting an income/expense
 Deleting income/expense
+pre-requisite: list should already contain income/expense. this can be checked via `list incomes`, `list expenses` or `list`
+1. Test case: If there is index specified
+   - For income/expense: `delete income <index>`
+   - Expected outcome: the income/expense will be deleted from the list and the balance will be updated accordingly and the user will be notified.
-1. Test case: If there the index specified invalid
+2. Test case: If the index specified is invalid
     - For income/expense: `delete income <invalid_index>`
     - Expected outcome: `Oops!
 Income <invaldi_index> does not exist`
-2. Test case: If the index is missing
+3. Test case: If the index is missing
     - For income/expense: `delete income`
     - Expected outcome: `You're missing an argument`
-3. Test case: If there index is not an integer
+4. Test case: If there index is not an integer
     - For income/expense: `delete income abc`
     - Expected outcome: `Oops!
 An integer index is expected`

+### Clearing all incomes/expenses
+Clearing all income/expense
+pre-requisite: list should already contain income/expense. this can be checked via `list incomes`, `list expenses` or `list`
+1. Test case: If there is income/expense
+   - For income: `clear incomes`
+   - For expense: `clear expenses`
+   - Expected outcome: all income/expense will be deleted from the list and the balance will be updated accordingly and the user will be notified.

+2. Test case: To clear both income and expense
+   - `clear all`
+   - Expected outcome: all income/expense will be deleted from the list and the balance will be updated accordingly and the user will be notified.
 ### Editing an income/expense
 Editing income/expense
+pre-requisite: list should already contain income/expense. this can be checked via `list incomes`, `list expenses` or `list`

+1. Test case: If there is index specified
+   - For income/expense: `edit income <index> income /de <description> /date <DD/MM/YYYY> /amt <amount>`
+   - Expected outcome: the income/expense will be edited and the balance will be updated accordingly and the user will be notified.
-1. Test case: If there the index specified invalid
+2. Test case: If there is index specified invalid
    - For income/expense: `edit income <invalid_index> income /de <description> /date <DD/MM/YYYY> /amt <amount>`
    - Expected outcome: `Oops!
 Income <invaldi_index> does not exist`
-2. Test case: Missing arguments
+3. Test case: Missing arguments
     Assuming Income 1 and Expense 1 exist:
     - income: `edit income 1 /de salary`
     - expense: `edit expense 1 /cat food /type lunnch`